iluzdaf/game_state/README.md

 You might wonder: why not just use a big `switch` statement to manage game states?

-Technically, you could write code like this:
+Technically, you can write code like this:

 ```cpp
 switch (gameState)